CodeYourFuture/JavaScript-Core-2-Coursework-Week3/1-exercises/B-todo-list/README.md

 - You should use an `<ul>` for the list and `<li>` tags for the contents.
 - Each todo should have an event listener for when they are clicked.
 - The event listener should add the line-through style to the todo.
 - The event listener should also remove the line-through style conditionally by checking if the style is already applied.
-Hint: try adding a CSS classe to styles.css for this.
+Hint: try adding a CSS class to styles.css for this.
 - All of your HTML should go inside the `<div>` with the id **"content"**.